santoshsmalagi/Developer-Essentials/Structuring-a-Multi-file-C-Program-PART-I.md

  * ```standard.c```      # function definitions for add(), sub(), mul(), divide()
  * ```advanced.c```      # function definitions for mod(), power()

+As you can see, the challenge with this approach is - you need to always declare the external functions in your current file scope using the extern keyword.
+Though this seems insignificant when the number of files and functions involved are less, this is a major concern for real world programs involving hundreds of functions.

 To compile:

 ```bash